OM3GA6400/nongd/about.md

 ## Enter NONGD

 NONGD stands for **Not On NewGrounds, Duh**.
 It automates the process of swapping NONGs with their Newgrounds counterparts.
 It even allows for multiple NONGs on the same song ID.

+## How do I get NONGS?

+You can use your own MP3 files and add them to any song ID you want, or alternatively, you can download songs directly from Song File Hub.
+All of that packed nicely inside of a popup.
+Just click the song name in the level view screen and add your songs!